2007 December » Manolo for the Home

 Thursday, December 20th, 2007

 Yesterday we got to peek inside Betsy Johnson’s NYC pad.
-Today it’s time to have a gander inside Saddam Hussein’s mega-yacht, the Qaddisat Saddam.
+Today it’s time to have a gander inside Saddam Hussein’s mega yacht, the Qaddisat Saddam.
 This $34 million boat, which now goes by the less disturbing moniker Ocean Breeze, can now be yours!
 Let’s have a look…

 Modeled after the finest hotel lobbies!

-The 269-foot yacht comes equipped with bulletproof glass, a full medical clinic, prayer rooms, weapons storage, gold fixtures, marble, fountains, and more.
+Saddam Hussein’s mega yacht comes equipped with bulletproof glass, a full medical clinic, prayer rooms, weapons storage, gold fixtures, marble, fountains, and more.
 It also comes equipped with decor straight out of the hotel decorators’ handbook.

 Ready for lovin’?